COE Bylaws

 Cost Share and Matching Funds Policy

-1. Proposals for grants or contracts shall not volunteer cost-sharing nor matching.
+- Proposals for grants or contracts shall not volunteer cost-sharing nor matching.

-2. Written evidence of REQUIRED match must be submitted at the time of the request and routed with the proposal.
+- Written evidence of REQUIRED match must be submitted at the time of the request and routed with the proposal.

-3. Principal Investigators are encouraged to seek in-kind cost-sharing alternatives to the maximum extent possible prior to requesting matching funds.
+- Principal Investigators are encouraged to seek in-kind cost-sharing alternatives to the maximum extent possible prior to requesting matching funds.

-4. Commitments from other departments or units, including the Vice Chancellor for Research Office, does not constitute a commitment from the College of Engineering.
+- Commitments from other departments or units, including the Vice Chancellor for Research Office, does not constitute a commitment from the College of Engineering.

 F & A (Indirect Cost) Return Policy

-• PI’s will receive 20% of the amount recovered by the College that is directly attributed to their sponsored projects that earmark F&A return to the College of Engineering.
+- PI’s will receive 20% of the amount recovered by the college that is directly attributed to their sponsored projects that earmark F&A return to the College of Engineering.

-• Departments will receive 30% of the amount recovered by the College that is directly attributed to their PIs’ sponsored projects that earmark F&A return to the College of Engineering.
+30%25% of the amount recovered by the college, which is directly attributed to their PIs’ sponsored projects that earmark F&A return to the College of Engineering. - The College of Engineering will retain the remaining F&A recovery.

 Procedure for Leasing COE Laboratory Space

-The COE is supportive of faculty starting their own companies, in line with the economic development mission of the UNL Office of Research and Economic Development, and with the desire to help boost economic development for the State of Nebraska.
+The COE is supportive of faculty starting their own companies, in line with the economic development mission of the UNL Office of Research and Innovation, and with the desire to help boost economic development for the State of Nebraska.
 Faculty interested in leasing space, equipment, and/or bench space should use the following procedure to make their request.

-Procedure for leasing laboratory space
+Procedure for leasing laboratory spaceSpace Allocation Policy and Procedures

-The Dean has the final authority for all space decisions on UNL City Campus and Omaha PKI building complex.
 Space is a limited resource and must be managed responsibly and promote the College’s mission and strategic priorities.
 This policy ensures the procedure for the assignment of all space is transparent and subject to evaluation criteria and standards based on type and location of space.
 This policy applies to all research, instructional, office, student-oriented and public spaces.

 The Dean has established the Space Utilization Committee (SUC) to review and make recommendations concerning the most effective use of COE’s physical resources and infrastructure.